HuddleCard Help Center

 HuddleCard comes with a library of beautifully designed card types:

-Each card type has its own header image and default greeting, but you can customize everything.
+Each card type has its own header image and default greeting, but you can customize everything — including who signs and who receives.

 Creating an Occasion Card